Cisco CCNA Practice Test (200-301)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the benefits of using infrastructure as code (IaC) with Terraform?
+What are the benefits of centralizing network management?

 Answer Description